 Country Specific Information for Nepal

 Notice: Effective from July 17, 2019, the Government of Nepal has increased Visa Fees.
+In addition, Nepal now provides 5-years, multiple-entry tourist visas for American Citizen.
 For further information, please refer to the Nepal Department of Immigration website at: http://www.nepalimmigration.gov.np/

 - When crossing by land into Nepal, U.S. citizens should carry U.S dollar bills to pay their Nepali Visa Fee.
 U.S. citizens travelling from India to Nepal from the Belahia, Bhairahawa check point should be aware that Nepali visa fees must be paid in cash in U.S. dollars.
 Credit cards or other currencies will not be accepted.
 All U.S. bills must be new (no older than 2003) and in good condition (no tears, excessive wear, creases, visible repairs, etc.) Individuals crossing the border by foot are provided 24 hours service.